vsoch/sregistry-cli/docs/clients/globus.md

 These instructions will walk through how to set this up.
 If you use your endpoint casually I would recommend only having it running while you are using it.
 First, follow the instructions in the appropriate link (linux, Mac, or Windows) [here](https://docs.globus.org/how-to/) to install Globus Personal Endpoint.
+Note that the Personal Endpoint instructions can be confusing because you need to install the [Globus Client](https://docs.globus.org/cli/index.html#command_line_interface_cli) in order to issue the command "globus" first.
 The things we care about are as follows:

  - `globusconnectpersonal`: the command line controller for your endpoint.
 This will be found inside the folder that you extracted in the [installation instructions](https://docs.globus.org/how-to/globus-connect-personal-linux/#globus-connect-personal-cli).
 You can add this to your `$PATH` if you want it to be available from anywhere.